tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Groovy

 Groovy is an object-oriented programming language for the Java platform and the language of choice for writing IBM UrbanCode Deploy plug-ins.
 The UrbanCode Deploy agent comes with a version of Groovy that is preinstalled, which can be used to run your script or you can specify a different installation to use.
+Platform Support

 ---

 |Back to ...||Groovy |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](Groovy/README.md)|[12.1060531](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/Groovy/Groovy-12.1060531.zip)|